Al-Barakat: Removal from the terror lists

 In October 2009, Al-Barakat's Swedish branch was removed from the United Nations' list of terrorist organizations.
 The company had been on the list for the past eight years, and had had its bank account funds frozen.
 According to the Swedish Public Radio broadcaster SR, the UN did not explain why it had elected to remove Al-Barakat from its terror list.
 However, it has been suggested that the change in the European Union's position regarding the many organizations that were included on the UN terror list on weak grounds might have influenced the UN's position.
 Al-Barakat was subsequently able again to access its bank account funds.

 On 17 Feb 2012, all of the Al-Barakat companies were finally removed entirely.
 The case against the firm was also closed, as it was delisted by the UN Security Council al-Qaida Sanctions Committee.
 The delisting included Al-Barakat group of companies owner and CEO Mr. Ahmed Nur Jim'ale, along with all of the 17 listed entities associated with Al-Barakat Group of Companies.
 Among the latter were Barakat Bank of Somalia, Al-Barakat Exchange and Barakat Telecommunications Company.

 On 30 June 2016, the Office of Foreign Assets Control (OFAC) completely removed Mr. Ahmed Nur Jim'ale from its listing and this completes the cycle of delisting process of Al Barakaat Group owner from International Sanctioning bodies.

 Further, on 12 February 2020, OFAC delisted All Barakaat related companies as well as the last listed executive from this group of companies Mr. KAHIE, Abdullahi Hussein.

 Relaunch

-In 2014, a ceremony was held to mark the relaunching of the Al-Barakat firm.
+In 2024, Barakaat restarted operations in Somalia focusing on Retail, Healthcare and Real Estate Sectors.